TL;DR

 11. Support Your CTA with Extra Copy

-The copy of a good CTA button is short and to the point.
+A good CTA button is short and to the point.
 But what if you want to reinforce the value it offers?

 Landing Page Writing Best Practices

-12. Make Your Headlines Value Proposition Clear
+12. Make Your Headline’s Value Proposition Clear

 - Get rid of the jargon and speak in plain language.